What is a crawl space and what's it's purpose?

 Why Homes Have Crawl Spaces

+We’ll go beyond just answering what is a crawl space.
+We’ll also discover the reasoning for them.
 The most common reason to have a crawl space is that the home is located in a damp area, which is why crawl spaces are common in the southeastern United States.
 However, they are also common in other areas of the country when a home is located near bogs or marshland.
 The support off the ground that a crawl space provides can protect your home from excessive moisture that could build up and damage basement walls.

 Another reason for having a crawl space as part of your home’s foundation is cost.
 Crawl spaces are cheaper than digging out a full basement as they aren’t as deep.
 Builders need to move less dirt than for a basement.
 Neither do they need to ensure that a grade is level to create a concrete slab; thus, construction costs are less.